emqx/emqx-docs/en_US/deploy/install-macOS.md

 To stop EMQX:

-* `emqx stop` or `bin/emqx stop` if it is started in daemon mode.
+* Use `emqx stop` or `bin/emqx stop` if it is started in daemon mode.
-* Ctrl+C if it is started in foreground mode.
+* Press Ctrl+C if it is started in foreground mode.
-* Ctrl+C twice if it is started in interactive mode.
+* Press Ctrl+C twice if it is started in interactive mode.

 {% endemqxce %}